tbnorth/GitRDDES/PyCoPGit.md

  - `git reset` winds back the whole project

-   - `git reset --soft` as if the last `git commit` never happened - just changes the commit considered “latest” in repo.
+   - `git reset --soft` as if the last commit never happened - just changes the commit considered “latest” in repo.

-   - `git reset --mixed` as if the last `git add / commit ` never happened - default, as above plus resets index (staging area) to match repo.
+   - `git reset --mixed` as if the last add / commit never happened - default, as above plus resets index (staging area) to match repo.

+## Going backwards
-   - `git reset --hard` as if the last `git add / commit ` never happened - overwrites changed working files to make them match repo.
+   - `git reset --hard` as if the last git add / commit never happened - overwrites changed working files to make them match repo.

   - be careful with `--hard`, it can delete content